marty-oehme/topen/README.md

 - create notes for taskwarrior tasks
 - edit notes for taskwarrior tasks

-Does both by simply being invoked with `topen <task-id>`.
+It does both by simply being invoked with `topen <task-id>`.

-Automatically appends a small 'Note' annotation to your task so you know you already have notes for it.
+Provide a taskwarrior task id or uuid and topen creates a new note file or lets you edit an existing one.
+Additionally it adds a small annotation to the task to let you see that there exists a note file next time you view the task.

 Should just work as-is without additional configuration in most modern taskwarrior setups.[^moderntw]